Debjit1729/Sentiment-Aware-Recommendation-System-with-Demand-Forecasting/README.md

 # 🛍️ Sentiment-Aware Recommendation System with Demand Forecasting

-A hybrid fashion recommendation engine that integrates collaborative filtering, sentiment analysis from user reviews, and time-series demand forecasting to deliver smarter, context-aware product suggestions.
+A hybrid fashion recommendation engine that integrates both content and collaborative filtering, sentiment analysis from user reviews, and time-series demand forecasting to deliver smarter, context-aware product suggestions.

 ## 📌 Project Highlights